Integrating Landscape Design Into ArchitectuRE: Top Things to Consider

 Environmental Benefits

 Strategic landscape design can intercept 500–750 gallons of stormwater annually per tree, reduce urban heat island effects, and improve local air quality through carbon capture.
-These benefits make landscape integration both a design and sustainability strategy.
+These benefits make landscape integration both a design and a sustainability strategy.

-How the Landscape and Architecture Integration Process Works
+How Landscape Design and Architecture Integrate

 Successful projects treat architecture and landscape as a shared design territory.
 Instead of designing the house first and adding landscaping afterward, both disciplines collaborate throughout the project — producing a continuous relationship between architectural form, natural systems, site conditions, and lifestyle needs.